Basic Life Support (BLS)

 Qualification

-Following completion of the training trainees will receive a certificate in basic life support.
-The qualification is valid for 3 years.
+Following completion of the training trainees will receive a certificate in basic life support or basic life support & AED use (depending on the course chosen) The qualification is valid for 3 years.

 Requirements at the venue